 - In the morning, strain water from soaked Daal completely and make a fine paste of Daal without using added Water.
-This step is very important since adding water will make a runny paste and Gohona Bori can’t be prepared with a Runny paste.
+This step is very important as adding water will make a runny paste.
+Gohona Bori can’t be prepared with a Runny paste.
 I've used my food processor to make the paste.

 - I've used Normal Piping bags for creating the designs.
 Fill 2 piping Bags with the paste and tie the ends of the Bags.

-- Take a flat steel Plate and rub some oil over the plate and then sprinkle Poppy Seed in the plate to create the Poppy Seed Bed.
+- Take a flat steel Plate and rub some oil over the plate and then sprinkle Poppy Seed on the plate to create the Poppy Seed Bed.

-- Keep a piece of Cotton and a toothpick handy while creating the designs and use those as and when required to make nominal modifications.
+- Keep a piece of Cotton and a toothpick handy while creating the designs.
+Use those as and when required to make nominal modifications.